Published By Janet Gershen-Siegel at December 18th, 2017

 You can always ask non-reporting accounts for trade references.
 Also credit accounts of any sort ought to help you to better even out business expenditures, therefore making financial planning less complicated.
 These are providers like PayPal Credit, T-Mobile, and Best Buy.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then progress to the retail credit tier.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then progress to retail credit.
 These are businesses such as Office Depot and Staples.
 These companies are likelier to have products you need.

 Use the business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then move onto the fleet credit tier.
+Are there more accounts reporting?
+Then move onto fleet credit.
 These are companies like BP and Conoco.
-Use this credit to buy, fix, and maintain vehicles.
+Use this credit to buy fuel, and fix and maintain vehicles.
 Make sure to apply using the company’s EIN.

 Have you been responsibly managing the credit you’ve up to this point?
-Then move onto the cash credit tier.
+Then move onto more universal cash credit.
 These are service providers like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 Know what is happening with your credit.
 Make certain it is being reported and address any mistakes as soon as possible.
-Get in the habit of taking a look at credit reports and digging into the details, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the details, not just the scores.

 Update the info if there are mistakes or the details is incomplete.
 At D&B, you can do this at: https://iupdate.dnb.com/iUpdate/viewiUpdateHome.htm.
 For